adityashirsatrao007/app-ideas/Projects/2-Intermediate/Calculator-CLI.md

 ## Bonus Features

-- [ ] User can use all the basic arithmetic operations like (addition, subtraction, multiplication and divison).
+- [ ] User can use all the basic arithmetic operations like (addition, subtraction, multiplication and division).
 - [ ] User can use `--help` or `-h` flag to get the sub-commands of command.
 - [ ] **Power of** and **Square Root of** operation.